ewc21/llamathon/README.md

 # llamathon
-LlamaNutrition is an AI-powered nutrition assistant designed to provide intelligent meal breakdowns and personalized food recommendations.
+GemiNutrition is an AI-powered nutrition assistant designed to provide intelligent meal breakdowns and personalized food recommendations.
 The project was originally developed for the 8VC x Meta x HackDuke CodeFest, utilizing Llama 3.3 to perform retrieval-augmented generation (RAG) on a structured dataset of meals and nutritional information.

 To enhance performance and reduce latency, the underlying model has since been updated to Gemini 2.0 Flash, which offers significantly improved response times while maintaining high accuracy.